The North Face Flight Lightriser Futurelight Review

-Our testing team was super impressed by both the cut and stretch of this model's fabric, which provided top-notch freedom of movement and mobility.
+Our testing team was super impressed by both the cut and stretch of this model's fabric, which provides top-notch freedom of movement and mobility.

 When we reached our arms forward or above our heads, the Lightriser's sleeves hardly pulled back, offering fantastic articulation in its arms.
-If mobility is a more critical factor than pure weather protection or overall durability, then the Lightriser is certainly among the better models out there.
+If mobility is a more critical factor than pure weather protection or overall durability, then the Lightriser is certainly among the best.

 This model's fit is on the slim side; it's slightly snugger than many models.
-However, unless you plan to wear anything more than a thin fleece, we don't recommend needing to size up.
+However, unless you plan to wear anything more than a thin fleece, we don't recommend sizing up.
 Its hem (or waistline) is also slightly higher; this is great for someone who is looking for a trim-fitting, athletic jacket that is not sized for lots of layering.

 This jacket has no pockets save for the mesh stuff pocket located on the inside of the back of the jacket, which is not really designed to store anything while wearing the jacket.
 While some users might immediately dismiss a jacket with no pockets, we do want to applaud The North Face for their function-focused approach to this model's design, which has turned into several review team members' favorite model for a variety of foul weather, human-powered objectives.

-Low weight and minimal packed size are some of the biggest reasons you buy this jacket.
-At a scant seven ounces, it's one of the lighter options out there, making it ideal for climbers, backpackers, or anyone going on a trip where every ounce matters.
+Low weight and minimal packed size are where this jacket excels.
+At seven ounces, it's one of the lighter options out there, making it ideal for climbers, backpackers, or anyone going on a trip where every ounce matters.